owlbarn/actor/README.md

 Test delay-bounded and error-bounded barrier

-Need to read "transferring files" in ZMQ doc to remove high water marks in the code

 # How to compile & run it?

 To compile and build the system, you do not have to install all the software yourself.
 You can simply pull a ready-made container to set up development environment.